Getting Started with HTL getting-started-with-htl

 </html>

-In this example, in case the HTML head and body elements are placed in different files, the clientlib.html template would then have to be loaded in each file that needs it.
+In this example, if the HTML head and body elements are in separate files, the clientlib.html template must be loaded in each file that requires it.

 The section on the template & call statements in the HTL specification provides more details about how declaring and calling such templates work.